-LG's 4.5-inch high-res AH-IPS display beats Super AMOLED Plus in color accuracy
+LG's 4.5-inch high-res AH-IPS display beats Super AMOLED Plus in color accuracy18

 LG argues that the AH-IPS display is superior and now it has the certification to prove it as testing company Intertek gave the technology its Quality and Performance Mark for color accuracy.
 Compared to the Samsung’s latest Super AMOLED Plus display featured on the Galaxy S II, the AH-IPS manages to reproduce colors more accurately, while the screen its self is more power-savvy as it consumes the same amount of energy regardless of whether it displays bright or dark colors.
 AMOLED displays in contrast drain nearly twice more power when screening white colors, while power consumption drops to nearly zero for blacks.